rootslab/bolgia/Readme.md

 /*
  * Method to output a (query)object representation of an hash.
- * It converts all paths to the object's nested values ( leafs ),
+ * It converts all paths, to the object's nested values ( leafs ),
  * to querystring keys.
  */
 Bolgia#flatten( Object hash ) : Object